Network First-Gen

 Financial Confidence

-- Dore Money $marts offers a free online tool called GradReady that has short lessons on budgeting, debt management, banking, and other topics.
+- Dore Money $marts offers a free online tool called GradReady with short lessons on budgeting, debt management, banking, and other topics.

 - HireADore helps locate open work-study and/or regular job positions on or near campus.